Waguy02/NetFlow-Attack-detection/README.md

 ## Supervised Learning
 We will implement two learning algorithm to supervisely detect Attack.
 - LightGBM : A  perform gradient boosting algorithm
 - A MultiLayer Perceptron with 2 hidden layers :

 ## Assignment 2
 - Train both lightgbm and mlp using multiclass labels.

+### Part 1 : MLP
 - Improving the MLP classifier performance
-  - Note : You should focus on `f1_score` rather than `accuracy`
+  - Note : You should focus on `f1_score_macro` on the validation set  rather than `accuracy`

 - Hint:
-  - The file to update is `pkg/network_ad/supervised/mlp_attack_classifier`
-  - You can add 1 or 2 hidden layers and increase the number of neurons of hidden layers
+  1. First update: Increase the number of neurons of the hidden layers

-- Make sure you are not overfitting.
+  2. Add 2 more hidden layers to the model

+### Part 2 : LightGBM

+- Hyperparameter tuning
+  - Create a file called `lightgbm_hyperparameter_tuning.py` in the `pkg/network_ad/supervised` directory
+  - You should use the `optuna` library to perform the hyperparameter tuning
+    - Here is an example of how to use optuna with lightgbm : https://github.com/optuna/optuna-examples/blob/main/lightgbm/lightgbm_simple.py
+    - You should use the `f1_score_macro` as the objective function

+- Train the model in file 'pkg/network_ad/supervised/lgbm.py' using the best hyperparameters found in the previous step
+- Evaluate the model on the test set
+- Run the explanation notebook using hte model obtained in the previous step

+Note : For each of the above parts, run first using binary labels and then multiclass labels

+## Due Date : 01/11/2024